 |Council of Graduate Students Fee (If Applicable)||$15 for spring or fall terms|

-Regent's Career Switcher Alternative Route to Licensure Program is the only program in the state of Virginia that is offered fully online — no residency is required.
+Regent's Career Switcher Alternative Route to Licensure Program is the only program in the state of Virginia that is offered fully online — Although residency is not required, there are four mandatory on-campus workshops during Phase I (two Saturdays per semester).

 How can I use a Career Switcher license?